No Motivation? When It’s time to Be Concerned

 And if it’s me who has no motivation?

-If your low motivation has been going on for months or even years, if you struggle in all areas of life because of it, if you don’t understand what causes it but can’t seem to push past it, or if you suspect you have one of the mental health disorders above, it is essential to seek support.
+If your low motivation has been going on for months or even years, if you struggle in all areas of life because of it?
+And don’t understand what causes it but can’t seem to push past it?
+Or if you suspect you have one of the mental health disorders above, it is essential to seek support.

 Talk to your GP or book a counsellor or psychotherapist privately.

 Harley Therapy is here to help if you have no motivation lately.
-We connect you to registered, experienced counsellors and psychotherapists both in central London, across the UK, and now globally via Skype.
+We connect you to registered, experienced counsellors and psychotherapists both in central London who also offer online therapy.

 Have a question about having no motivation?
 Or want to share your thoughts on motivation with other readers?
 Use our public comment box below.